Al-Oruba SC: Early career

 Al Oruba was founded in 1959.
 The idea of founding the club came from Abdulaziz bin Jassim.
 It was decided as the club name by the majority of football supporters due to the overwhelming number of Arab clubs with revolutionary names at the time.
 The club started off with just 18 players and staff members, and the first president was Jassim bin Hamad Al Thani.
 Initially, blue and white were the official colors of the club, and the headquarters was situated in a small 4-room house owned by Jassim bin Hamad.
-In a time where football was not very popular in Qatar, the club had a small group of supporters, the largest of which was the Yemeni community.
+At a time when football was not very popular in Qatar, the club had a small group of supporters, the largest of which was the Yemeni community.

 They began training on asphalt near the club headquarters, before moving to Doha Stadium.
 Before the Qatar Stars League unofficially launched in 1963, they only participated in friendly matches.
 During the initial years of the league, they were a dominant force, along with Al-Maref.